enriqueflavio/react-start/README.md

 ## Instruções

-Apague a pasta git e comece outra.
+Faça download do projeto, apague a pasta git e comece outra.